 Working on your puppy's obedience is always important, but it is even more important than usual when they are being raised with a kitten!

 Making sure that your dog knows commands like Sit, Stay, Stop and Leave It are always important.
 But, if your puppy is getting too physical with your kitten, getting too excited around them, or beginning to stalk or chase them, these commands can be critical in snapping your puppy out of it and teaching them what is and isn't allowed when it comes to your cat.

 The last thing to keep in mind when raising a puppy and kitten together is how closely you need to manage and monitor their time together.
 You will be able to assess this as you watch their relationship develop, but depending on your puppy and kitten's individual temperaments, you may want to do any of the following:

 - Avoid having your dog and cat in the house alone together.
 You can crate your dog when you need to leave the house for long or close off part of your home with one of them in it to avoid confrontations.

-- Avoid having your puppy and kitten eat at the same times or in the same place.
+- Consider consulting with a kitten vet to understand the optimal times and places for your puppy and kitten to eat separately.
 Some dogs are very protective of their food and may get confrontational with your kitten, even if kitty was only sniffing the interesting food their sibling is eating.

 - Set up safe areas of your home for each pet to be alone if they would like.
 This can include teaching each of your pets to stay out of the other's space, getting your puppy a crate, or setting aside the upstairs or basement for one pet or the other.